Australians in Thailand

 If you wish to return to Australia, please look for commercial options.
-Cathay Pacific and Singapore Airlines group are flying to Australia.
+Availability is extremely limited.

-Thai Airways will facilitate flights from Bangkok to Sydney every Sunday until the end of March 2021.
-These flights will depart at 18:50 in the evening on Sundays and will arrive in Sydney at 08:10 the following Monday morning.
+Thai Airways is facilitating flights from Bangkok to Sydney every Sunday until the end of March 2021.
+These flights will depart at 17:50 in the evening on Sundays and will arrive in Sydney at 07:10 the following Monday morning.

 Due to caps on the number of passengers coming into Australian airports, passenger numbers on Thai Airways facilitated flights are also extremely limited.
-Please ensure you are registered with the embassy to ensure you receive further details on the price and how to register interest.
+Please ensure you are registered with the Embassy to receive further details on the price and how to register interest.

-From 20 March 2020, only Australian citizens, permanent residents and immediate family members (with exemption) can travel to Australia.
-For further information including how to apply for an exemption, please go to https://covid19.homeaffairs.gov.au/
+Currently, only Australian citizens, permanent residents and immediate family members (with exemptions) can travel to Australia.
+For further information, including how to apply for an exemption, please go to https://covid19.homeaffairs.gov.au/

 Quarantine on arrival in Australia

 Everyone arriving in Australia must undertake a mandatory 14-day quarantine at designated facilities (for example, a hotel), at their port/city of arrival, regardless of final destination.
 If you’re due to arrive back in Australia soon, you may have to contribute to the cost of quarantine.

-Individual states and territories have started to introduce their own quarantine arrangements and costs.
+Individual states and territories have their own quarantine arrangements and costs.